PhilLockett/FXMLDemo/README.md

 	git clone https://github.com/PhilLockett/FXMLDemo.git
 	cd FXMLDemo/
 	mvn clean javafx:run

+## Customization
+The GUI layout can be modified as desired by editing the 'primary.fxml' file.
+The SceneBuilder application makes editing the layout easier than modifiying 'primary.fxml' directly.

+FXML also uses cascading style sheets for the presentation.
+To change the colours and fonts used, edit the 'application.css' file.

 ## Points of interest
 This code has the following points of interest: